 Our Taboola connector now supports multithreading.
-We now use multiple parallel API requests to sync ticket data from your Taboola account to your destination, which makes your syncs faster.
+We now use multiple parallel API requests to sync data from your Taboola account to your destination, which makes your syncs faster.
 The connector’s sync speed depends on your Taboola API quota and account metadata.

 The Taboola connector now supports priority-first sync.
 Priority-first syncs fetch your most recent data first so that it’s quickly ready for you to use.
 Taboola’s priority-first syncs fetch the most recent thirty days of data from the reporting tables.

 To learn more, see our priority-first sync documentation.

 We now support table level re-syncs for Taboola connectors.

 You can now select how many months of reporting data you’d like to include in your initial sync.
 Choose from the following options:

 - 3 months

 - All time

 We have added the new column